How To Get A 700 Credit Score – And What That Can Do For You

-What Can I Get With A Credit Score Of 700?
+What Can You Get With A Credit Score Of 700?

-In a broader economic sense, having a good credit score means you won’t be turned down for important milestones like financing for a car or a home, a job, or when a landlord checks your credit in order to assess if they should rent an apartment to you.
+In a broader economic sense, a good credit score means you won’t be turned down for important milestones like getting a mortgage or a job, and you’ll be just fine when a landlord checks your credit to assess whether they should rent an apartment to you.

-Having a 700 score also offers the following benefits:
+A 700 score also offers the benefits we’ll describe next.

 A good credit score can also save you thousands of dollars over your lifetime.
 Let’s use buying a home as an example.
 Interest rates are set by the Federal Reserve and dictate the price at which banks can borrow money from the government.